BDE 4.14.0 Production release

 };

-Notice that the macro declaration is performed within the scope of the class declaration, and must be done with public access.
+Note that the macro declaration must appear within the scope of the class declaration and must have public access.

-Then, we define a type UsesAllocatorType2 and define a specialization of the UsesBslmaAllocator trait for UsesAllocatorType2 that associates the UsesBslmaAllocator trait with the type (note that this is sometimes referred to as a "C++11-style" trait declaration, since it is more in keeping with the style of trait declarations found in the C++11 Standard):
+Next, we define a type UsesAllocatorType2 and define a specialization of the UsesBslmaAllocator trait for UsesAllocatorType2 that associates the UsesBslmaAllocator trait with the type (sometimes referred to as a "C++11-style" trait declaration, because it is more in keeping with the style of trait declarations found in the C++11 Standard).
+Note that the specialization must be performed in the BloombergLP::bslma namespace:

 class UsesAllocatorType2 {